facebookresearch/ParlAI/docs/source/tutorial_metrics.md

 sometimes our models will have special metrics that only they want to compute, which we call an Agent-level metric.
 Perplexity is one example.

-To compute model-level metrics, we can define either a global metric, or a local metric.
+To compute model-level metrics, we can define either a _Global_ metric, or a _Local metric_.
 Global metrics can be computed anywhere, and are easy to use, but cannot distinguish between different teachers when multitasking.
 We'll look at another example, counting the number of times the teacher says "hello".

 ### Global metrics